Court says B.C. can't restrict oil shipments in key case for Trans Mountain

 A provincial public servant would have had the authority to impose conditions on a hazardous substance permit and cancel or suspend the permit if the company did not comply.

-B.C. announced the legislative amendments in January 2018, sparking a trade war with then-Alberta Premier Rachel Notley, who retaliated with a ban on B.C. wines in her province.

-Premier John Horgan eased the tension by promising to file a reference case asking the Appeal Court whether the amendments were constitutional, prompting Notley to suspend the wine ban in February 2018.
+B.C. announced the amendments last year, prompting then-Alberta premier Rachel Notley to ban B.C. wines.
+After Horgan promised to file a reference case asking whether the amendments were constitutional, Notley cancelled the wine ban.

 Prime Minister Justin Trudeau's government has purchased the Trans Mountain pipeline and expansion project for $4.5 billion.
 Construction was paused last August after the Federal Court of Appeal overturned the federal permits.